Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Don’t get hung up on the resume.

-Some hiring managers are what we call resume snobs – overly impressed with candidates who have the right things on their resumes – the “right” schools, the right employers, the right job titles – forgetting that is the person not the resume who eventually has to do the work.
+Some hiring managers are resume snobs – overly impressed with candidates who have the right things on their resumes – the “right” schools, the right employers, the right job titles – forgetting that is the person not the resume who eventually has to do the work.

-Don’t get me wrong – resumes are needed and in most cases helpful, but they don’t replace the need for a behavioral interview where a skilled interviewer will uncover what the candidate has actually done in their previous jobs and make an assessment of their potential to do more.
+Don’t get me wrong – resumes are needed and in most cases helpful, but they don’t replace the need for a behavioral interview where the interviewer uncovers what the candidate has actually done in their previous jobs and make an assessment of their potential to do more.

-An employee who has developed a successful sales team selling small ticket consumer products at IBM, quite likely will not have the skills and experience it takes to develop a sales team for a small start up company, selling a service with a long sales cycle – regardless of where they went to school, regardless of how successful they were at IBM.
-In other words don’t get confused by “experience” – you have to know “experience doing what”.
+An employee who has developed a successful sales team selling small ticket consumer products at IBM, may not have the skills needed to develop a sales team for a small start up company, selling a service with a long sales cycle.
+Don’t get confused by “experience” – you have to know “experience doing what”.
 Sometimes experience acquired elsewhere is transferable to your environment.
 Often it is not.

 Deliver the training needed – for both your high potential and highly experienced new hires.